linode/docs/docs/guides/development/javascript/using-socket-io/index.md

 This covers the basics of setting up WebSockets with Socket.IO, from developing a Socket.IO server to composing a client for it.

-The example shown here merely touches on Socket.IO's full capabilities.
-Learn more through the link to the official Socket.IO documentation below to see a wider range of its features.
+The example shown here is a brief example of Socket.IO's capabilities, but you can learn more through the link to the official Socket.IO documentation below.

 Interested in the idea of integrating a chatbot with a Socket.IO server?
 Be sure to check out our [Introduction to the Rasa Framework for Automated Chats](/docs/guides/getting-started-with-rasa/) guide discussed above.